starship/starship/README.md

 <details>
 <summary>PowerShell</summary>

-Add the following to the end of your PowerShell configuration (find it by running `echo $profile`):
+Add the following to the end of your PowerShell configuration (find it by running `$PROFILE`):

 ```powershell
 Invoke-Expression (&starship init powershell)